cameronglegg/stirlingdocs/docs/roles/leadhand.md

 4. maintaining the correct number of employees
 5. making sure required materials are available
 6. quality control - check products for quality and completeness before delivery
-7. shop drawings (must be checked before production starts)
+7. checking shop drawings (must be checked before production starts)
-8. cutting lists
 9. purchasing when required (must be confirmed with steve)
 10. other duties as required
-11. operate blum boring machine and maintain hinge inventory

-:::important

-### Reports to?

-The Installer reports to the **Shop Foreman**

 :::